Catholic Schoolhouse Tour 2: Week 20

 Keep working on your Saint Dominic Fun pack!

 - The religion focus this week is on the Holy Eucharist.
-I have a coloring and handwriting sheet for this sacrament over at Drawn2BCreative.
+Here is a coloring and handwriting sheet for this sacrament.

-- Check out this free Holy Communion Crossword puzzle at Real Life at Home.
+- Check out this free Holy Communion crossword puzzle.

 - The RealPresence.org also has some great resources for learning about the Eucharist.
 Check out the printable activity workbook!